-General dosing range: Children, Adolescents, and Adults: Oral: Initial: 5 to 60 mg daily: Note: Dose depends upon condition being treated and response of patient; dosage for infants and children should be based on severity of the disease and response of the patient rather than on strict adherence to dosage indicated by age, weight, or body surface area.
+General dosing range: Oral: Initial: 5 to 60 mg daily: Note: Dose depends upon condition being treated and response of patient.
 Consider alternate day therapy for long-term therapy.
 Discontinuation of long-term therapy requires gradual withdrawal by tapering the dose.

 Prednisone taper (other regimens also available):